jnolis/ggirl/README.md

 #### Sunrise/sunset plot

-You can use `ggirl::example_postcard_sunrise(...)` to make a postcard of sunrise and sunset locations for a city.
+You can use `ggirl::ggpostcard_example_sunrise(...)` to make a postcard of sunrise and sunset locations for a city.
 You'll need the latitude, longitude, and time zone for the location, and it takes a minute or so to query the [sunrise/sunset api](https://sunrise-sunset.org/api):

 <img src="man/figures/sunrise-example.png" alt-text="Example sunrise/sunset postcard" width="60%">